NecroWolf28/lab1-skeleton/Question.md

 - reading the inputs from the standard inputs,

-- initialize the servers (represented with boolean `available` arrays)
+- initialize the service counters (represented with boolean `available` arrays)

 - initialize the events corresponding to customer arrivals

-- return the list of customer arrival events to the `Simulator` object when `initialEvent` is called.
+- return the list of customer arrival events to the `Simulator` object when `getInitialEvent` is called.

+Each customer has an id.
+The first customer has id 0, next one is 1, and so on.

+Each counter has an id, numbered from 0, 1, 2, onwards.

 This class is not properly written with encapsulations.
-Rewrite it with the OOP principles that you have learned, keeping in mind that in future labs we will model more complicated shop, server, and customer behavior.
+Rewrite it with the OOP principles that you have learned, keeping in mind that in future labs we will model more complex behavior for the shop, the counters, and the customers.

 ## The `ShopEvent` class

 The `ShopEvent` class is a concrete implementation of `Event`.
-This class overides the `simulate` method to simulate the customer and server behavior.
+This class overides the `simulate` method to simulate the customer and counter behavior.

 A `ShopEvent` instance can be tagged as either an arrival event, service-begin event, service-end event,